The Lord’s Prayer

 40 Days of Contemplative Ways

-BEGINNING ON JANUARY 1ST, 2012!
+BEGINNING ON JANUARY 1ST, or any day you choose

-You have reached the home of the coming blog entitled, 40 Days of Contemplative Ways!
+You have reached the home of the blog entitled, 40 Days of Contemplative Ways!
 I am excited to have more then 10 guest blog posters who are willing to share their experiences of contemplative ways that they enjoy in their personal lives.
 You can interact with them, responding to what they have experienced, or comment on how it is for you as you newly explore a practice they have shared.
 You may even find yourself encouraged to begin an old favourite practice once again!
 I am honoured that you will be taking the time to join in our mutual adventure – it is an inspiring way to begin the new year.

 Contemplative living seems to flow against our way of life today.
 It takes a commitment to go against the grain.
 This blog hopes to support your commitment to begin the year 2012 with a taste of contemplative ways.
 So what do we mean by contemplative ways?
 Our guest blog posters are going to be the ultimate demonstrators of what contemplative ways are, but I will begin here with a simplified explanation.
 Contemplative ways invite us to a deeper way of living, beyond the surface of our busyness, our competitive edge, the noise, and the electronic tyranny of our age.
 It is an invitation to come away into a deep attentiveness to the ways in which the creative presence of God makes itself known within ourselves and our lives.
 It is a way to create space for the recognition and relationship of God in our lives and make room for the possibility of gratitude and of transformation.
 It is about looking within, as we listen with our hearts, to a part of our beings that may have become a stranger to us.
 It is about cultivating and having compassion for community, to both give of our gifts and receive from others.
 It is about noticing and caring about nature and facilitating its flourishing.
 It is about recognizing, caring and living the gift of our work in a meaningful way.
 It is about attending to the rhythms and seasons of our lives, leaving space for rest and renewal.